 Analysis / Bias

-Overall, we rate I Heart Intelligence a mild pseudoscience website for the promotion of occasional information that does not align with the consensus of science.
+Overall, we rate I Heart Intelligence a mild pseudoscience website to promote occasional information that does not align with the consensus of science.
 We also rate them Mixed for factual reporting for the same reason.
-(D. Van Zandt 12/8/2019)
+(D. Van Zandt 12/8/2019) Updated (05/04/2022)